 District of Columbia Foreign law school graduates must have 3 years in good standing in another US state or territory.
 Foreign law school graduates with less than 3 years of admission in good standing in another US state or territory must present the transcripts from their foreign law degree for evaluation to determine whether it is a qualifying degree, and must also complete a minimum of 26 semester hours of study in a law school that at the time of such study was ABA-approved.
 All such semester hours shall be earned in single-subject courses in areas of law that are substantially tested on the Uniform Bar Examination.
 Classes that began before March 1, 2016, will count if they were in subjects tested on the DC bar exam through February 2016.

-Florida Applicants who have an LLM from an ABA-accredited law school that meets the board’s curricular criteria may, after 2 years active practice in another jurisdiction (District of Columbia or other states in the United States or in federal courts in the United States or its territories, possessions, or protectorates) in which applicant has been duly admitted, the applicant may file a representative compilation of work product for evaluation by the board.
+Florida Applicants who have an LLM from an ABA-accredited law school that meets the board’s curricular criteria may, after 2 years active practice in another jurisdiction (District of Columbia or other states in the United States or in federal courts in the United States or its territories, possessions, or protectorates) in which the applicant has been duly admitted, file a representative compilation of work product for evaluation by the board.
 If the applicant does not have a qualifying LLM, the applicant must first practice law for 5 years in another jurisdiction as described above before being eligible to submit a representative compilation of work product for review.

 Georgia A lawyer educated at a law school outside of the United States may meet the educational requirements and be eligible to take the exam if the foreign-educated lawyer graduated from a foreign law school that meets the requirements of the Rules; is authorized to practice law in the foreign jurisdiction; and has been awarded, by an ABA-approved law school, an LLM that meets the Curricular Criteria for LLM Program for the Practice of Law in the United States adopted by the Board of Bar Examiners.